earthobservations/wetterdienst/README.md

 # pydwd
-Python Functions for Accessing Weatherdata from German Weatherservice (DWD)
+Python Functions for Accessing Weatherdata from German Weather Service (DWD)

 ## Introduction
 pydwd was created as an alternative to [rdwd](https://github.com/brry/rdwd), an R package that I had used recently for downloading station data from German Weather Service (Deutscher Wetterdienst, short: DWD).
 It's my first Python project which is also meant for me to learn different ways to work with the language but might also be useful for you if you are interested in working with this data.